 The Jews even complained that if Jesus was the Messiah He should just say it plainly (John 10:24-30) Jesus reply to them was this:

 “I did tell you, but you do not believe.
 The works I do in my Father’s name testify about me, but you do not believe because you are not my sheep.
 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father’s hand.
 I and the Father are one.” –John 10:25-30

-Returning momentarily to the rockhopper penguin, it’s interesting to me also, that the reason that causes “experts” to differentiate the subspecies of these Penguins, is location and location of reproduction.
-In Biblical times people couldn’t agree on Jesus either, and used the location of his birth as a reason to debate His deity.
-(John 7:40-43) What these verses truly speak is that the Jews were in opposition to the gospel–which is the good news about Jesus Christ.
-God however, purposely made some of the Jews stubbornly refuse Him.
-(Here is why Jesus didn’t want the Jews to receive forgiveness.)
+Returning momentarily to the rockhopper penguin, it’s interesting to me that what causes “experts” to differentiate the subspecies of these Penguins is their location and their location of reproduction.
+When Jesus walked upon the earth people couldn’t agree on Jesus either, so they used the location of His birth as a reason to debate His claims.
+(John 7:40-43) Nevertheless, this partial hardening of Isreal was part of God’s plan.
+Here’s why Jesus didn’t want the Jews to understand the things He was saying:

 “I want you to understand this secret, brothers and sisters, so you will understand that you do not know everything: Part of Israel has been made stubborn, but that will change when many who are not Jews have come to God.
 And that is how all Israel will be saved.
 It is written in the Scriptures: